xtekky/gpt4free/README.md

 **A major update is to come this week (statement written 14 Jun)**
 **You may check these out in the meanwhile**:

-- Example and utils on how to use Openai's new Function Models: https://gist.github.com/xtekky/28e1320d593e04e586ba2da807778176
 - v2 prototype of gpt4free someone made: https://gitler.moe/g4f/gpt4free
 - Discord bot with gpt-4 using poe.com: https://github.com/xtekky/gpt4free-discord